15 Hardboiled/American Crime Essentials

 Kiss Tomorrow Goodbye Horace McCoy (1948) Abstract hard-boiled poetry especially suitable for the French.

 Tiger in the Smoke Margery Allingham (1952) Most of the Albert Campion books are fun but are just too hard to swallow.
-Tiger in the Smoke maintains a justified reputation as Allingham’s best: poetic and intense, with no distracting “detection” required.
+The poetic and intense Tiger in the Smoke maintains a justified reputation as Allingham’s best.

 Last Seen Wearing Hillary Waugh (1952) Important and influential police procedural.

-Vanity Row W. R. Burnett (1953) Burnett got better over the years; early titles made famous by the movies Little Caesar and High Sierra are hard to read today.
-Vanity Row is a compelling look at city corruption.
+Vanity Row W. R. Burnett (1953) Burnett got better over the years: The early titles made famous by the movies Little Caesar and High Sierra have choppy prose that is hard to read today.
+Later on Burnett wrote more stylishly, and Vanity Row is a compelling look at city corruption.
 Westlake also liked Dark Hazard.

 The Blonde on the Street Corner David Goodis (1954) The “poet of the losers” was almost never more down and out.
 Of the more familiar Goodis, Blonde seems to be the most even in tone and quality, with no artificial machismo or unlikely details about professional criminals.